Top 10 Unexplained Mysteries That Baffle Science

 Overview of the Voyage

 The ship’s last log entry was on November 25, near the Azores.
-The British brig Dei Gratia found it on December 5, 1872, about 400 nautical miles from the Azores, Portugal25.
+The British brig Dei Gratia found it on December 5, 1872, about 400 nautical miles from the Azores, Portugal.

 Theories Surrounding Its Abandonment

 Theories include mutiny, piracy, sea monsters, and even alien abductions26.
-Modern investigators have looked into these theories using historical weather data and maritime technology26.
+Modern investigators have examined these theories using historical weather data and maritime technology.

-One theory is that Captain Briggs might have abandoned the ship due to pump failure and uncertain water levels26.
+One theory is that Captain Briggs might have abandoned the ship due to pump failure and uncertain water levels.

 The Mary Celeste changed hands several times after the incident.
-It was last recorded deliberately grounded near Haiti in 1885, in an insurance fraud scheme25.
-Its story has inspired many books, movies, and documentaries, making it a legendary maritime mystery2526.
+It was last recorded as deliberately grounded near Haiti in 1885, as part of an insurance fraud scheme.
+Its story has inspired many books, movies, and documentaries, making it a legendary maritime mystery.

 “The Mary Celeste remains a symbol of unexplained maritime phenomena, inspiring numerous books, films, and investigations.”